 1 Nilla Wafer

-While the students are enjoying their snack, I’ve made a free printable for them to work on.
+While the students are enjoying their snacks, I’ve made a free printable for them to work on.
 The printable has all of the clues that Big Red Fox found to help find Little Red Fox for them to color.

 You can download the Literacy Snack Fox Read-Aloud free printable from my Teachers Pay Teachers store by clicking the green box below.